St. Augustine Gam

 Personal Safety-Ed & Sue Kelly, s/v Angel Louise

-In addition to sessions, the Annual General Meeting and Awards will be held on Saturday afternoon after lunch.
-President Ed Kelly will recap the year’s activities where new board members will take office and the annual awards will be presented.
-For more camaraderie, attendees can stick around on Friday afternoon for a reception and jam session while Saturday’s sessions will wrap up with a reception and buffet dinner featuring a keynote speaker.
+In addition to sessions, the Annual General Meeting will be held on Saturday afternoon after lunch.
+President Ed Kelly will recap the year’s activities where new board members will take office.
+Annual awards will also be presented at the gam and presentations will be sprinkled throughout the annual meeting and meal events.
+For more camaraderie, attendees can stick around on Friday afternoon for a reception and jam session.
+Saturday’s sessions will wrap up with a reception and buffet dinner featuring Chuck Meide, director of the Lighthouse Archaeological Maritime Program at the St. Augustine Lighthouse & Museum.
+Chuck has participated in a wide array of shipwreck and maritime archaeological projects across the US, especially in Florida, and throughout the Caribbean and Bermuda and in Australia and Ireland.
 We’ll also have partners and vendors on hand displaying their latest products and services throughout the day on Friday and Saturday.

 There will be something for everyone at the St. Augustine Gam so make plans to join us in this historic city.
 Come experience that common bond with fellow cruisers while gaining valuable cruising knowledge that only an SSCA gam can provide.
 You’ll also find plenty to do in the city so come early or stay late to experience this new gam destination!